 So which flowers grow well together?
 Use the following flowers for companion plants in garden beds as a guide to get you started:

-Black eyed susan pairs well in the garden with:
+The Black eyed Susan pairs well in the garden with:

 This list, by no means, is all inclusive.
 As long as you keep growing conditions, heights, bloom times and colors under consideration, just about any flowering plant can make an excellent neighbor to another one.
 As the saying goes, “A flower does not think of competing to the other flower next to it.
 It just blooms.”